-CTIA, FCC team up to unveil plan to help fight bill shockAlex Wagner - Deputy Managing Editor, News Desk
+CTIA, FCC team up to unveil plan to help fight bill shockAlex Wagner - Editorial Director of News and Content

 Ever open up your cell phone bill and think, "I used how much data last month?!"
 If so, you're not alone.
 That's why the CTIA today announced an initiative that'll see it teaming up with major wireless operators to provide alerts to consumers that are about to exceed their monthly allotment of voice minutes, text messages, data, and international roaming.
 The plan is dubbed the "Wireless Consumer Usage Notification Guidelines," and any carrier participating in it will be required to provide with notifications for at least two of the four aforementioned features by October 17, 2012 and all four by April 17, 2013.

 This new plan is similar to the one that we saw the FCC detail around a year ago.
 An FCC official told Reuters that the agency intends to keep that initiative open for the time being and that, if carriers end up not following through with their plans with the CTIA, the FCC will still be able to move forward with its own rules that it can impose on the operators.
 It's kind of a bummer that it'll be a year before carriers are supposed to begin sending out alerts for just two services, but the FCC has explained that this new plan will require the providers to sink quite a bit of cash on upgrades to their billing systems to make the alerts possible.
 If these notifications come to fruition the way that the CTIA and FCC want them too, though, it sounds like the wait just might be worth it.